Vonng/pigsty/docs/r-ha.md

 **Operation results**

-Shutting down the Primary Patroni in the normal way **causes the PostgreSQL instances managed by Patroni to shut down together** and **immediately** trigger a cluster Failover.
+Shutting down the Primary Patroni commonly **causes the PostgreSQL instances managed by Patroni to shut down together** and **immediately** trigger a cluster Failover.

-Shutting down Patroni in maintenance mode in the normal way, shutting down Patroni does not affect the managed PostgreSQL instances, which can be used to restart Patroni to reload the config (e.g. change the DCS used).
+Shutting down Patroni in maintenance mode normally, shutting down Patroni does not affect the managed PostgreSQL instances, which can restart Patroni to reload the config (e.g., change the DCS used).

 <details><summary>patronictl list results</summary>